Various Rates in banking context - Finance Ppl

-- Lending Rate:
+1. Lending Rate:

 History of Lending rates

-EBLR is minimum rate below which banks cannot lend to the customer.
-It is the lending rate that is linked to an external benchmark rate.
+EBLR — currently the most active lending rate, is the lending rate linked to an external benchmark rate.

-EBLR= Any 1 out of the 4 external benchmark rate + spread.
+EBLR = Any 1 out of the 4 external benchmark rate + spread.

 The external benchmark rates are: